cbmartinez42/cbm-portfolio-1/README.md

 * Riheel Hamoande
 * Mim Armand
 * Stephen Simone
+* Katie Martinez *(I'm colorblind, and she was instrumental in toning down my color scheme!!)*

 If any additional issues are found, or if there are any suggestions for improvement, please send an email to site developer Chris Martinez at cbmartinez42@gmail.com